socomsystems/documentation/admin_manual/issues/general_troubleshooting.rst

 Troubleshooting WebDAV
 ----------------------

-Nextcloud uses SabreDAV, and the SabreDAV documentation is comprehensive and helpful.
+cyfrSpaces uses SabreDAV, and the SabreDAV documentation is comprehensive and helpful.

 .. note: Lighttpd is not supported on Nextcloud, and Lighttpd WebDAV does not